Natfan/work/btec/14/2/writeup.md

 Variables are arguably one of the most important concepts of traditional and event driven programming.
 They allow developers to store data within their programs with specific boundaries, such as being a whole number or one character in length.
 These pieces of data can be set to be able to be accessed from different places in the program, or they can be kept a secret.
 Variables can then be manipulated to produce desireable results.
 I shall show an example of this now.

 ```
-/* This is counting up to 100 without the use of variables */
 Console.Write("0 ");
 Console.Write("1 ");
 Console.Write("2 ");